Elissa Cunane

-Elissa Cunane (el-EE-sa; born September 25, 2000) is an American professional basketball player.
+Elissa Cunane (el-EE-sa; born September 25, 2000) is an American professional basketball player for BK Žabiny Brno of the Czech Women's Basketball League.
 She played college basketball at NC State.
-She was drafted by the Seattle Storm in the 2022 WNBA Draft.
+She was drafted by the Seattle Storm in the 2022 WNBA draft.

 College career

 Freshman season

 Cunane came off the bench in her freshman season for majority of the season while also coming back from a foot fracture she suffered in high school.
 Despite being a bench player, she often played in late-game situations and was a key player towards the end of the Wolfpack's season, starting after an injury to regular starter Erika Cassell.

 Sophomore season

 Cunane started 31 of the 32 games she appeared in, averaging a near double-double as she also earned third-team All-American honors.
 She also set a NC State single-season record for most made free throws with 159.

 Junior season

 In her junior season, Cunane started all 23 games she appeared in, despite missing a month recovering from COVID-19.
 In her return, she put up 16 points and 6 rebounds in a 74–60 win against No. 1 ranked Louisville.